Debs123D/streamlit-app-for-ccus/README.md

 # streamlitapp-for-ccus
-This is for application of petrophysical data deployment
+This is for application of CO2 emission and CCUS data deployment